Aurora Serverless v1 and Aurora database engine versions - Amazon Aurora

 Aurora PostgreSQL Serverless

-If you want to use Aurora PostgreSQL for your Aurora Serverless v1 DB cluster, you can choose among Aurora PostgreSQL 10-compatible and 11-compatible versions.
+If you want to use Aurora PostgreSQL for your Aurora Serverless v1 DB cluster, you can use the Aurora PostgreSQL 13-compatible versions.
 Minor releases for Aurora PostgreSQL-Compatible Edition include only changes that are backward-compatible.
 Your Aurora Serverless v1 DB cluster is transparently upgraded when an Aurora PostgreSQL minor release becomes available for Aurora Serverless v1 in your Amazon Web Services Region.